ScriptTactics/ScriptTactics.github.io/_posts/2024-03-23-rpi-tak-server.md

 Next click import and search for your `webui-admin.p12` cert that was created in the [Create Admin UI Certificate](#create-admin-ui-certificate) steps.

 It will ask for a password.
 This password is the one you put in the `cert-metadata.sh` from the [Certificates](#certificates) step.

+## Access the UI

+From this point you should be able to navigate to the TAK Server's UI by going into your web browser and navigating to the IP address of the server.